Foxikle/CustomNPCs-Docs/Writerside/topics/Using-the-Action-System.md

 add a new action, click the lilly pad.
 From there, select the action you would like to add.
 After selecting the action, you will be presented with a menu to customize the action.
 Every action, with the exclusion of `Toggle Following`, can be delayed.
 Every action customizer menu will present you with two buttons at the top center of the menu to adjust to delay.
+From there, you can adjust the action's values to suit your need.
+Once you are done, click on the lilly pad to confirm the action.
+From here, you can add more actions if you would like.
+After you are finished adding more actions, press the arrow in the bottom left to return to the main NPC menu.
+To apply the changes you made, click the lime dye in the center of the menu.

 There are a few types of items to be expected in an action customizer menu.

 > Some values are bounded and cannot exceed certain values.